 The Sunday Times speaks highly of Teddington, saying it has an “independent high street and a sense of community that’s rare in the capital”.

 In this charming borough, you can find mostly anything you need:

 - Good schools

 - Great shops and restaurants

 As of December 2019, the average property price in Richmond was £889,051, so this area is definitely on the expensive side.

-But if you are looking for a safe place with a community spirit and a short commute to the city centre, Richmond upon Thames is the place to be.
+But if you are searching for a safe place with community spirit and a short commute to the city centre, Richmond upon the Thames is the place to be.